Guide for Authors

 Acknowledgment: Any type of technical, financial, and material help that does not justify authorship should be mentioned as acknowledgment at the end of the text.

-Conflicts of interest: Authors must acknowledge and declare any sources of funding and potential conflicting interest, such as receiving funds or fees by, or holding stocks and shares in, an organization that may profit or lose through the publication of your paper.
+Conflicts of interest statement: Authors must acknowledge and declare any sources of funding and potential conflicting interest, such as receiving funds or fees by, or holding stocks and shares in, an organization that may profit or lose through the publication of your paper.
 Declaring a competing interest will not lead to the automatic rejection of the paper, but we would like to be made aware of it.

 Tables: Tables should be simple, self-explanatory, and organized according to the order they appear in the text.
 Assign each table a number and a brief title placed above.
 Any additional explanation should be given in the footnotes.
 Tables could be provided at the end of the manuscript or in separate files.